TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 111/Psalms 111.9.md

 ---

-He hath sent redemption unto his people; He hath commanded his covenant for ever: Holy and reverend is his name.
+He has sent redemption to his people.
+He has ordained his covenant forever.
+His name is holy and awesome!